radical-cybertools/radical.pilot/docs/source/developer.rst

     git clone https://github.com/radical-cybertools/radical.pilot.git

-Next, set up a vritualenv and run the installer directly from the root directory of the repository you just cloned:
+Next, set up a virtualenv and run the installer directly from the root directory of the repository you just cloned:

 .. code-block:: bash